Big Red Book

 production team...

-One September afternoon when I was on Lord Beaulieu's estate in Hampshire filming a scene for television, Eamonn Andrews appeared out of nowhere to announce: "Mary O'Hara, this is your life."
+One September afternoon in 1978 I was on Lord Montagu of Beaulieu's estate in Hampshire filming a scene for television, when Eamonn Andrews popped out of nowhere to announce: 'Mary O'Hara: This Is Your Life.'

 Series 19 subjects